 The following division of responsibilities is based on the contracts reflecting that the CIRB/External IRB is the sole IRB of record responsible for both study review as well as review of local context considerations for Marshall University.
 In a total reliance model (i.e., NCI CIRB) the CIRB/External IRB requires information describing local context considerations.
 The local context considerations are identified and reported to the CIRB/External IRB by various means as established by each CIRB/External IRB.
 Local context considerations include, but are not limited to, resources available to support research, extent of existing research responsibilities, informed consent process information, including descriptions of vulnerable populations eligible for enrollment and safeguards used to protect those populations.
 Privacy and confidentiality protections, in addition to any unique study-specific considerations, are also reviewed by the CIRB/External IRB as part of local context.
+Each institution is responsible for providing education to its researchers and research staff.
+Scientific review will be conducted in accordance with each institution's policy.

 When Relying Upon another Organization's IRB.
-Investigators are permitted to request the reliance of an outside IRB.
+Investigators are permitted to request the reliance of an outside IRB for any Expedited or Convened approved study.
 A signed reliance agreement must be in place prior to the start of any study approved by an external IRB.
 The local investigator must still submit a CIRB application to the IRB for review and approval.
 The CIRB application contains information about the local principal investigator and conflict of interest issues.
 This submission will include a CIRB application, a copy of the signed reliance agreement, CVs, Attachment Cs, current CITI certificates for all local investigators.
 The submission must also include a copy of the study approval letter, consent, and protocol from the external IRB.
-The IRB Chair will review and approve the submission to ensure that it complies with institutional policy and local context issues have been addressed.
+The IRB Chair will review and approve the submission to ensure that it complies with institutional policy and local context issues have been addressed including the following: